USPM is taking this time to share information and resources in an effort to bring awareness to this difficult topic.

 In 2016, approximately 45,000 people ages 10 or older died by suicide.
 It is the 10th leading cause of death, and one of just three leading causes of death on the rise1.
 Although suicide affects people of all ages, the majority of cases are occurring in people over 60 years of age.

-Suicidal thoughts or behaviors can be damaging and dangerous and should be considered a psychiatric emergency.
+Suicidal thoughts or behaviors can be both damaging and dangerous and should be considered a psychiatric emergency.
 Seek immediate assistance from a health or mental health care provider if you or someone you know is experiencing suicidal thoughts.

 Know the Warning Signs